rholst1/trainify/README.md

 .vscode: Stores the debugger support.

-frontend: Has the subfolder API which contains Axios a HTTP client for node.js and the browser.
+frontend: Has a src folder with the subfolder API which contains Axios a HTTP client for node.js and the browser.
 It also has the subfolder Components where all the React Components in this project lays in their own folders.
+You can find the images and the index file in the public folder.

 backend folder:
 *	data folder - contains a database file.